danlcorpz/UNIXFileServer/README.md

 # UNIX File Server Instructions

+REAL INSTRUCTIONS
+1. Open CSX in two windows.
+Designate a "server" and a "client".
+2. Run serverScriptv1, and clientScriptv1
+3. Designate which file from server should be sent to the local file
+4. Hit enter on server to kill server!

+SIMULATION INSTRUCTIONS
 1. In one window, navigate to file server and compile the server.c and client.c using the following commands:

   gcc server.c -o server